 It was once the norm for children to bike around their neighborhoods and to school.
-Biking represented increased independence for growing kids while providing physical activity and access to social networks.
+Biking provided independence for growing kids while giving them physical activity and access to social networks.
 In 1969, 50% of kids walked or biked to school.
 But by 2009, just 13% did.

 All children benefit from increased levels of physical activity.
 Shifting Gears partners with elementary schools that are taking action to combat health disparities in their school communities.
 By incorporating biking into the school day, the program benefits children’s mental health and sets them up for success in learning.
 According to the Safe Routes to School Partnership, exercise increases learning and memory in children, and those who face the greatest barriers to learning are those who stand to achieve the most.
 Recent studies are also finding that students diagnosed with ADHD can benefit from bicycling, as riding shifts brain activity patterns, resulting in longer attention spans.

 This program is inspired by the work of the District of Columbia Public Schools.

 Through Shifting Gears, we've discovered that once children begin biking, parents are increasingly interested in how they can improve the safety of streets in their communities.

 “I have 651 reasons to support a safer Cascade Rd. and they are sitting in their classrooms @APSTAGAcademy” - Wykeisha Howe [Community advocate, TAG mom, PTA officer District 10, Atlanta Bike Champion] #respectcascade #transportationcommittee— AtlantaBikeCoalition (@atlantabike) May 15, 2019